On the Galois-module structure of polydifferentials of Artin-Schreier-Mumford curves, modular and integral representation theory: Computations on cohomology

 \subsection{Using the theory of B. K\"ock.
 Study of the $K[A\times B]$-module structure}

 In this section we will employ the results of B. K\"ock on the projectivity of the cohomology groups of certain sheaves in the weakly ramified case.
-Consider a $p$-group $G$ and and the cover $\pi:X \rightarrow X/G=:Y$.
-We first set up some notation.
+Consider a $p$-group $G$ and the cover $\pi:X \rightarrow X/G=:Y$.
 For every point $P$ of $X$ we consider the local uniformizer $t$ at $P$, the stabilizer $G(P)$ of $P$ and assign a sequence of ramification groups